 While Calgary is recycling more than ever, food and yard waste still makes up nearly 60 percent of residential garbage going to landfills.
 Diverting this material is our greatest opportunity to reduce landfill use, cut greenhouse gases and create valuable compost.

 Transforming Government one green cart at a time

 The Green Cart pilot program has been selected as an example of Transforming Government in action.
 The pilot is using the feedback and experience from residents to help inform and refine recommendations for a city-wide Green Cart program.

 Do you have a question for the green cart team?

-If you have any questions or want to share your green cart experiences, we'd love to hear from you.
-Connect with us on Facebook or email firstname.lastname@example.org.
+If you have any questions or want to share your green cart experiences email us at email@example.com.

 We are collecting the most frequently asked questions we hear from Calgarians and are providing answers to them on our frequently asked questions page.